There is much to read and learn about the Salton Sea, California’s largest lake, but visiting is the best way to really know the Sea.

 Interesting Facts

-- The Salton Sea is California’s largest lake.
-It is also the third largest saline lake in the nation.
+- The Salton Sea is California’s largest lake by surface area.

-- Its surface elevation is 227 feet below sea level.
+- Its surface elevation is currently about 243 feet below sea level and continues to drop as inflows decline.

-- About 1.3 million acre-feet of water evaporate from the Salton Sea each year.
+- About 1.3 million acre-feet of water evaporate from the lake each year.

 History